 Stay in the Haarlemmerbuurt

-My preferred location to stay anywhere is within easy commute to the major attractions, but within a neighborhood, so I can get an idea of the real life of locals.
+My preferred location to stay anywhere is within an easy commute to the major attractions, but within a neighborhood, so I can get an idea of the real-life of locals.
 The Haarlemmerbuurt was perfect for me.
 It is a 10-minute walk to the Anne Frank House and the Central Station, which makes it easily accessible to transportation both in Amsterdam and around the Netherlands.
 We loved the shopping and dining in this small neighborhood.